VilleKorh/flask_docker_template/readme.md

 Flask and Gunicorn are run in one container, while Nginx is run in another container to serve as a reverse proxy.
 The Flask app is accessible through Nginx on port 80.

-Both containers are using the samevolumes to store persistent app files, data and logs.
+Both containers are using same volumes to store persistent app files, data and logs.
 The Flask app logs are stored in /logs/app.log, while the Nginx access and error logs are stored in /logs/nginx.log.
 The SQLite database is stored in /data/requests.sqlite.

 ## Explanation